 The Green Man – Symbols of Ireland

 While reading about Irish mythology, you may come across the Green Man figure.
-Not only is he a prominent character and deity in Celtic mythology, he is also deemed as one of the symbols of Ireland.
-His depiction usually involves a man’s face, covered in leaves and branches.
+Not only is he a prominent character and deity in Celtic mythology, but he is also deemed one of the most fascinating symbols of Ireland.
+His depiction usually involves his face being covered in leaves and branches.

-Some images also feature fruits and flowers sprouting out of the man’s face.
+Some images of the Green Man also feature fruits and flowers sprouting out of the man’s face.
 In some rare cases, you may see a full figure rather than just the head.
-But, people commonly know the symbol just with the face of Cerunnos.
+But, people commonly know the Irish symbol as just the face of Cerunnos.

-The green color also represents the natural vegetation process.
+The green colour of this Irish symbol represents the natural vegetation process.
 In fact, the Green Man is usually identified with the Vegetative deities.
 According to Celtic mythology, Cerunnos is referred to as the Green Man, for he was the God of the Forest.
 He also represents the aspect of resurrection and the growth cycle of plants.

 The Rituals of Honouring the Green Man

-The Green man was both the God of the hunt and the God of the forest, meaning he protected people and animals.
-This is why the Celts were so respectful towards nature; Cernunnos warned humans to only kill what they needed to survive, being disrecptful or greedy would invoke his wrath.
+The Green Man was both the Celtic God of the Hunt and the God of the Forest, meaning he protected people and animals.
+This is why the Celts were so respectful towards nature; Cernunnos warned humans only to kill what they needed to survive.
+Being disrespectful or greedy would invoke his wrath.

-Brigid’s Cross is another immensely popular symbol in Ireland.
-The Brigid’s cross is believed to bring good luck to the home and you often see one over the entry door of a traditional Irish home.
+St. Brigid’s Cross is another of the immensely popular symbols of Ireland.
+The St. Brigid’s Cross is believed to bring good luck to the home, and you often see them over the entry doors of traditional Irish homes.

 Brigid was the name of both a Celtic Deity of the Sun and Fire and a Christian Saint from Kildare.
-It is believed that the goddess inspired the stories of the saint which involve many miracles.
+It is believed that the goddess inspired the stories of the saint, which involve many miracles.
 Whether or not the cross originated in Celtic worship or as part of Christianity is hard to know.

-This Goddess, in particular, has many symbols surrounding her yet this one remains the most prominent of them all.
-She is the Goddess of Sun and Fire.
-In some cases, people refer to the symbol rather as the Imbolc Cross.
-That is because the Goddess’ holiday falls on the Imbolc festival in which people started making her cross.
+This Goddess, in particular, has many symbols surrounding her.
+However, this one remains the most prominent of them all.
+In some cases, people refer to the Irish symbol as the Imbolc Cross.
+That is because the Goddess’ holiday falls on the Imbolc festival, during which is when people started making her cross.

-This Celtic practice of making St. Brigid’s Crosses continued into Christian worship as people still bless them at mass on St. Brigid’s day today.
+This Celtic practice of making St. Brigid’s Crosses continued into Christian worship as people still bless them at mass on St. Brigid’s Day today.

-People are usually confused between the two versions of Brigid; however, there were sources that proved them to be the same.
-Another theory is because of her immense popularity –even more so than other Celtic gods- it was difficult to get people to stop worshipping her.
-So an acceptable version of Brigid was adapted into the Christian faith.
-Maybe there is no correlation at all, such are the joys of Irish myth!
+People are usually confused between the two versions of Brigid; however, some sources proved them to be the same.
+Another theory is because of her immense popularity –even more so than other Celtic Gods– it was challenging to get people to stop worshipping her.
+So, an acceptable version of Brigid was adapted into the Christian faith.
+Maybe there is no correlation at all; such are the joys of Irish myth!

-There were so many tales in the Irish folklore featuring the Goddess of Sun.
-It put emphasis on her significance in having power over our world.
-Given the Irish’s impulse to embrace those beliefs, it was anticipated that gods become among the most important symbols of Ireland.
+There were so many tales in the Irish folklore featuring the Goddess of the Sun.
+It placed emphasis on her significance in having power over our world.
+Given the Irish’s impulse to embrace those beliefs, it was anticipated that gods would become among the most important symbols of Ireland.

 The Story Behind the Cross – Symbols of Ireland

-Some other versions of the story claim that the dying man was actually Brigid’s pagan father.
-They claim that she succeeded in baptising her own father before he died.
+Some other versions of the story claim that the dying man was actually Brigid’s father.
+They claim that she succeeded in baptising her father before he died.
 Afterwards, people started customising the cross on their own.
 It became part of the festivities of the Imbolc holiday for people to make crosses and place the Irish symbols in their homes.

 Some people identify with the cross in Christianity, but others believe it’s a bit more archaic.
-That is because some pagans of nowadays still use this symbol an attribute to the Goddess and not the saint.
-Either way making the cross is a fun activity that many Irish families and schools do on the first of February.
+That is because some pagans of today still use this symbol as an attribute to the Goddess and not the saint.
+Either way, making the cross is a fun activity that many Irish families and schools do on the first of February.

 Awen sometimes translates into “essence” as well.
-When you first glance at the symbol, you may find it a bit confusing.
-However, it consists of three dots above three rays that move upwards and they are usually enclosed in three concentric circles.
-This actually brings us back to the same point; the significance of number three in the Celtic culture.
+When you first glance at the Irish symbol, you may find it a bit confusing.
+It consists of three dots above three rays that move upwards, usually enclosed in three concentric circles.
+This actually brings us back to a familiar and reoccurring point: the significance of number three in the Celtic culture and Irish symbolism.

-This number is used in symbols of Ireland as the representation of our world’s realms; the land, sky, and sea.
-It could also mean either the division of oneself, mind, body and soul, or the three worlds.
+This number is used in symbols of Ireland as the representation of our world’s realms: the land, sky, and sea.
+It could also mean the division of oneself, mind, body and soul, or the three worlds.
 Those worlds include the Underworld, the middle world, and, lastly, the upper world.

-Aside from the representation of the domains, some people also believe that the three rays are a demonstration of balance.
-They think that the outer rays represent the energies of a male and a female.
-On the other hand, the middle ray represents the balance between both of them.
+Aside from the representation of the domains, some people also believe that the three rays demonstrate balance in the symbols of Ireland.
+They think the outer rays represent the energies of a male and a female, and the middle ray represents the balance between them.

 Awen and its Solar Connections

-It’s believed that this symbol goes way back to pagan times, but was Christianised later.
-Some also claim that the symbol was commonly used by priestesses and druidesses.
+It’s believed that this Irish symbol goes way back to pagan times but was Christianised later.
+Some also claim that priestesses and druidesses commonly used the symbol.
 Thus, they profess that the energy of the sun was also invoked by a female spirit.